SAP/spartacus-docs/_pages/install/integrations/opf-integration/opf-child-pages/6-giftcard.md

 title: Gift Card
 ---

-The Open Payment Framework (OPF) Gift Card feature enables customers to use one or more gift cards as a payment method during checkout.
+The open payment framework (OPF) gift card feature enables customers to use one or more gift cards as a payment method during checkout.
 Within OPF, gift cards are categorized as a “stored value payment” type.

 Customers can apply a gift card by entering the card number and PIN, allowing the gift card balance to be used toward the cart total.
 If the available balance fully covers the order amount, the order can be completed without adding any other payment method.